baaba-midnight/ReviewsToRating/README.md

 - Utilizes a custom DistilBERT model for natural language processing
 - Implements multi-class classification for accurate rating prediction
 - The application interface runs on Django with an added application of a DBMS, SQLite.
+- Check the directory `notebooks` to access training and testing notebooks.
+For test access `test_AI.ipynb` and training access `Midsemester_Group_15.ipynb`.

 ## Requirements